 Sara Schneider is Sunset magazine’s first wine editor, reponsible for tasting panels, food-and-wine pairing in the test kitchen, wine-related food and travel coverage, and the magazine’s wine club.

 With a B.A. and an M.A. in English, Sara taught high-school English for 10 years before a love of cooking drew her to San Francisco’s California Culinary Academy, where her wine interest began.
 After earning her AOS dregree, she combined her word and culinary backgrounds as editor of Berkeley-based Bay Food magazine for three years, then joined Sunset’s editorial staff, first on the copy desk, then as a senior food editor, eventually becoming head of the food department.
-In that role, she expanded the magazine’s wine coverage, launching its Western Wine Awards program and the Sunset Wine Club.
+In that role, she expanded the magazine’s wine coverage, launching its Western Wine Awards program and the Sunset Wine Club (by viktor at testsforge).
 In 2005 she was named wine editor.

 Sara writes a monthly column on food and wine pairing, trends, and issues in wine, as well as other wine-themed food and travel stories, and in 2007 co-authored the book California Wine Country, a Sunset Field Guide.